phalcon-orphanage/docs/en/reference/request.rst

         }
     }

-Phalcon_Request_ can be used in any part of the application by invoking the getInstance() method like this:
+:doc:`Phalcon_Request <../api/Phalcon_Request>` can be used in any part of the application by invoking the getInstance() method like this:

 .. code-block:: php